SiyiP/linked-blog-starter-md/11 HEENT/SFP Vascular Syndromes Describing Strokes_Suh.md

 - contralateral paralysis of arms, and sensory loss there too
 - L = language ;
 	- - wernicke's aphasia- trouble understanding but can talk pretty well. this is the **inferior division of the left MCA**
-	-  brocas - can't make speech = this is more frontal ; much better, can still understand.
+	-  brocas - can't make speech = this is more frontal ; much better, can still understand.  = this is the **frontal divison of the L MCA!**
 - R = neglect ;